 Tony Gross has served as a City Commissioner since 2012, and as Mayor of Kingston Springs since 2014.
 He is married to Joy Gross and together they have a daughter.
 Mayor Gross works as the Owner/Operating Manager for Datco, Inc., a local adhesive application company.
 Mayor Gross is very community oriented, and enjoys volunteering with local organizations in his free time.
 Concurrent with his term as Mayor, he serves on the Kingston Springs Municipal-Regional Planning Commission.

-Glenn Remick, City Commissioner
+Glenn Remick, Vice-Mayor

 Josh Eatherly, City Commissioner

 Josh Eatherly has served as a City Commissioner since 2018 and has lived in Kingston Springs since 1985.
 He is a graduate of Harpeth High School and the University of Tennessee.
 Josh and his wife Theresa have three daughters, and he is active in youth sports, serving as a local softball, basketball, and soccer coach.
-Commishioner Eatherly serves as President of the Elite Distributor Alliance, and Vice President of sales for P&E Distributors.
+Commissioner Eatherly serves as President of the Elite Distributor Alliance, and Vice President of sales for P&E Distributors.

 Mike Hargis, City Commissioner

 Mike Hargis has served as City Commissioner since 2018.
 Mike is a graduate of Austin Peay University and has a Masters Degree from Middle Tennessee State University.
 Mike's wife Theresa is a native of Kingston Springs, and after he retired as a Vice President with State Farm Insurance, Mike and Theresa moved back to Kingston Springs in 2014.
 Commissioner Hargis, his son, and daughter-in-law, recently opened a General Insurance Agency together called The Hargis Family Agency that represents over 40 companies.